ahmedsaheed/website/data/second-brain/tolstoy.md

 ---

 Leo Tolstoy is an emblematic figure in the history of a nation celebrated for its cultural achievements, one of the two or three contenders for the title of Russia's greatest writters.
 Since the beginning of the year 2022, I have found a profund and uplifting experience whilst reading the great work of art and literature written by Lev Nikolayevich Tolstoy popularly known as Leo Tostoy.
-I have been immersely impacted by his style of writing, the patterns of his thoughts, simplicity and subtleness in words.
+I have been immersely impacted by his style of writing, the patterns of his thoughts, simplicity and subtleness in words.[[asymptotic]]

 To me, Leo is more than an ordinary writer, he is more of a religious thinker, a moral crusader and an inspirational predecessor of pacific protesters like [[Mahatma Ghandi]] .